07 Nov 2016

 1.)
 Enter phone number of the victim

 2.)
-Request voice call - At the same time, call the victim so that the automated call gets redirected to the voicemail of the victim
+Request voice call - At the same time, call the victim so that the automated call gets redirected to the

 3.)
 After some time, spoof the caller ID to get access to the victims mailbox